The idea behind Jellybean Gold is that it can help your sexual performance by improving erection strength and increasing libido.

-It’s an interesting one due to the extensive list of ingredients, with a combination of Chinese medicine and Amazonian plants that I haven’t seen before.
+It’s an interesting one due to the extensive list of ingredients, with a combination of several Chinese medicine and Amazonian plants.

 If you’re a regular reader of this site, you’ll know that I’ve had erection problems in the past few years.
-So I’m always on the lookout for different ways to deal with that issue.
+And I’m always on the lookout for different ways to deal with the issue.

-So if you are thinking of trying it, hopefully you’ll find what you need in this review.
+So if you are thinking of trying Jellybean Gold, hopefully you’ll find what you need in this review.

 What is Jellybean Gold?